Characterization of threshold functions: state of the art, some new contributions and open problems: Some results on the characterization of weighted games

-The notion of asummability has a natural translation when coalitions are used instead of vectors.
-This new version is more natural in game theory and in economic applications because it involves the idea of trades among coalitions, see~\cite{TaZw92,TaZw99}.
-Suppose $(N, \mathcal W)$ is a simple game.
-Then a \emph{trading transform} is a coalition sequence $\langle X_1, \dots,X_k,Y_1, \dots,Y_k \rangle$ of even length satisfying the following condition:
+We introduce a notion of trades among coalitions, which is natural in game theory and in economic applications, see~\cite{TaZw99} for motivating examples.
+Suppose $G=(N, \mathcal W)$ is a simple game.
+Then a \emph{trading transform} is a coalition sequence $\langle X_1, \dots,X_k | Y_1, \dots,Y_k \rangle$ of even length satisfying the following condition:

 The $X$s are called the pre-trade coalitions and the $Y$s are called the post-trade coalitions.
-A \emph{$k$-trade} for a simple game $(N,\mathcal W)$ is a trading transform $\langle X_1, \dots,X_j,Y_1, \dots,Y_j \rangle$ with $j \leq k$.
-The simple game $(N, \mathcal W)$ is \emph{$k$-trade robust} if there is no trading transform for which all the $X$s are winning in $(N, \mathcal W)$ and all the $Y$s are losing in $(N, \mathcal W)$.
-If $(N, \mathcal W)$ is $k$-trade robust for all $k$, then $(N, \mathcal W)$ is said to be \emph{trade robust}.
+A \emph{$k$-trade} for a simple game $G$ is a trading transform $\langle X_1, \dots,X_j | Y_1, \dots,Y_j \rangle$ with $j \leq k$.
+The simple game $G$ is \emph{$k$-trade robust} if there is no trading transform for which all the $X$s are winning in $G$ and all the $Y$s are losing in $G$.
+If $G$ is $k$-trade robust for all $k\in\mathbb{N}$, then $G$ is said to be \emph{trade robust}.

-Loosely speaking, $(N, \mathcal W)$ is $k$-trade robust if a sequence of $k$ or fewer (not necessarily distinct) winning coalitions can never be rendered losing by a trade.
+Loosely speaking, $G$ is $k$-trade robust if a sequence of $k$ or fewer (not necessarily distinct) winning coalitions can never be rendered losing by a trade.